 Support:- self supporting Size:- 12′ 6”x2′

 operating space 2ft min

-Bruscon Bridges ( For Sale)
+Bruscon Bridges ( SOLD)

 Bruscon Bridges is our main N Gauge model railway which was unveiled at the Stowmarket Model Railway Exhibition on 29th April 2012.
 The layout is currently for sale.
 Please see the contact information page for the Society’s email address.